-ENGL-231 Literature and Sexuality
+ENGL-231 Literature and Sexuality 54 hours lecture; 54 hours total

 Prerequisite: Completion of ENGL-120 or ENGL-120B with a minimum grade of C.

 This course explores literary representations of sexuality and the erotic.
 Students will read and analyze texts that both reflect and challenge queer and normative identities, with attention to cultural and political issues surrounding sex, gender, and orientation.
 Transfers to both UC/CSU